nhsconnect/CareConnectAPI/pages/overview/overview_release_notes.md

 - Diagram to support the engagement process

 Updated
-- Communication Channels (Help & Support) revised to reference the Care Connect Inbox and the INTEROpen website.
+- Communication Channels (Help & Support) revised to reference the Care Connect Inbox and the INTEROpen website
+- Corrected some styling issues

 ## 0.4.0-alpha.0 ##